Richard of Saint Victor: De Trinitate

 One of Richard's greatest works was the De Trinitate which was probably written while Richard was prior, between 1162 and 1173.
 This is known because it incorporates pieces of theological text which editors are now finding in earlier works.
 De Trinitate is Richard's most independent and original study on dogmatic theology.
 It stems from the desire to show that dogmatic truths of Christian revelation are ultimately not against reason.
 Richard's theological approach stems from a profoundly mystical life of prayer, which in the Spirit seeks to involve the mind, in continuation with the Augustinian and Anselmian tradition.

-Owing to the fact that until recently this masterpiece has not been available in any English translation, its diffusion has been limited and its influence has seldom gone beyond 'Book III', condemning serious enquiry to an understanding of Richard's argument that is only partial.
-Finally, in 2011, through the efforts of Ruben Angelici's scholarship, the first, full translation of Richard's 'De Trinitate' has been released for publication in English and now this scholastic masterpiece is readily available to a wider audience to be appreciated in its entirety.
+Since this work was not available in any English translation until recently, its diffusion has been limited and its influence has seldom gone beyond 'Book III'.
+In 2011, the first full English translation of Richard's De Trinitate was published by Ruben Angelici.

-Other Treatises and Works
+Other treatises and works

 Richard wrote a massive handbook of biblical education entitled Liber Exceptionum (Book of Selections/Book of Notes), important scriptural commentaries, and many treatises.

 The Four Degrees of Violent Charity, composed about 1170, with its description of how vehement love leads to union with God and more perfect service of neighbour, has been of interest to writers interested in Christian mysticism.

 Richard's other treatises are a number of short works which mainly deal with textual difficulties and theological issues.
 Many of them can be grouped together with larger works.
 Some of them are correspondence between Richard and his students while others seem to have been written at the request of friends.
 Although short, they are often interesting because they allow the modern reader to see the mentality of the students and the discussions and issues of the time.

 Richard of Saint Victor's Commentary on Ezekiel is of special interest in the field of art history because the explanations laid out by the author are accompanied by illustrations.
 A number of copies have come down to us, none of which are dated, but they are written in a style attributable to the second half of the twelfth century.